 Table of contents:

-Before we start talking about the worst color combinations, it’s worth mentioning that there is actually a “world’s ugliest color”.
+Before we start talking about the worst color schemes, it’s worth mentioning that there is actually a “world’s ugliest color”.
 It’s Pantone 448C (hex #4A412A), also known as opaque couché or dark grayish olive.

 This name is not just somebody’s dislike of brown hues but rather a research-proven conclusion.
 The market research company Gfk Bluemoon was commissioned by the Australian government to conduct a survey and create the most unpleasant cigarette packaging that would prevent people from buying it.
 After some time, almost 1000 smokers stated that this color is associated with ‘tar’, ‘dirt’ and even ‘death’ (Source: Evening Standard).
 Not the most tempting associations, for sure.